JoshuaC09/EmployeeListApplication/README.md

 7. Navigate to the "employee-list-app.UI" folder.
 8. Open a terminal in this folder.
-9. Run the following command to start the Angular development server: "ng serve"
+9. Run the following command to start the Angular development server:\
+   "npm install"\
+   "ng serve"

 Access the application by opening a web browser and navigating to http://localhost:4200 (or the URL provided in the terminal).